 Students may enroll full-time in the twelve week session or have the option to take a combination of courses in both the twelve week and second six week session.
-Please note students must register up front for the second session at the same time they register for courses in the twelve week session for financial aid.
-Financial aid eligibility is determined at the end of the add/drop period in the first session.
+Students must register up front for the second session at the same time they register for courses in the twelve week session for financial aid.
+Financial aid eligibility is determined by Financial Aid Certification Day; please refer to the 2014-2015 Academic Calendar.